Hausa language: Oral literature

 Rattray also includes 30 stories told in Hausa by Malam Shaihu: 21 stories with human characters in volume 1, and 9 animal stories in volume 2, featuring a cycle of stories about Gizo, the trickster spider of Hausa tradition.

 There are several other collections of traditional Hausa tales available in both Hausa and English translation.
 J.F.
 Schon's Magana Hausa of 1885 includes the Hausa text of 83 tales with an English translation available in some, but not all, editions.
 In 1914, A.J.N.
 Tremearne published the Hausa texts of over 170 Hausa stories in Hausa Folktales, which features Gizo the trickster spider on its cover, with English translations having appeared earlier in Tremearne's Hausa Superstitions and Customs and other publications.
 More recently, Neil Skinner's Hausa Tales and Traditions provides English translations of the stories that first appeared in 1924 in Frank Edgar’s Tatsuniyoyi na Hausa.

 Example text

-Article 1 of the Universal Declaration of Human Rights in Hausa:
+Article 1 of the Universal Declaration of Human Rights:

-Duk ‘yan’adan ana haihuwarsu ne a matsayin ‘yantattun ‘ya’ya, kuma mutuncinsu da haqqoqinsu daidai yake da na kowa.
-Suna da tunani da cikakken hankali, saboda haka ake son duk mu’amalar da za su yi, ta kasance akwai ‘yan’uwantaka a tsakani.